-The Punisher In Marvel Comics Goes Way Back, Refresh Your Memory Before The Show Hits Netflix
+The Punisher In Marvel Comics Goes Way Back, So Refresh Your Memory ASAP

 The Punisher may still be a new character to Netflix viewers, but the gruesome antihero is very familiar to comic book readers.
 Frank Castle has a storied, nearly 45-year history in Marvel publications, dating back to his first appearance in an issue of The Amazing Spider-Man back in 1974.
 Though his complex character got some shine in the second season of Daredevil on Netflix, fans will get to see much more of the war-torn assassin in his upcoming standalone series The Punisher.
 Before that premieres later this year (the exact release date has yet to be announced), here's the low-down on the Punisher's history within the Marvel universe.

 The Punisher was first introduced as antagonist to Spider-Man in a 1974 issue of The Amazing Spider-Man.
 In his premiere issue, the Punisher goes after Spider-Man, trying to kill him in response to the hero's apparent murder of Norman Osborn (A.K.A. the Green Goblin).
 The Punisher surprised the comic publishers by booming into unexpected popularity among fans, notably due to his unprecedented lack of restraint when it came to killing criminals in cold blood.

 In terms of his character's story, Frank Castle was a U.S. Marines sniper who served in the Vietnam War.
 After he had returned from combat, his wife and two children were murdered by the mob for witnessing a killing.
 Motivated by these deaths, Castle took on the mantle of the Punisher to exact vengeance on criminals, torturing and killing any wrongdoer he finds with abandon.

 Powers and Abilities